Irish Volunteers: Relationship with Dáil Éireann

 As part of the ongoing strategy to take control of the IRA, Brugha proposed to Dáil Éireann on 20 August 1919 that the Volunteers were to be asked, at this next convention, to swear allegiance to the Dáil.
 He further proposed that members of the Dáil themselves should swear the same oath.
 On 25 August Collins wrote to the First minister (Príomh Aire), Éamon de Valera, to inform him "the Volunteer affair is now fixed".
 Though it was "fixed" at one level, another year passed before the Volunteers took an oath of allegiance to the Irish Republic and its government, "throughout August 1920".

 On 11 March 1921 Dáil Éireann discussed its relationship with its army.
 De Valera commented that "..the Dáil was hardly acting fairly by the army in not publicly taking full responsibility for all its acts."
 The Dáil had not yet declared war, but was at war; it voted unanimously that "..they should agree to the acceptance of a state of war."

 Legacy

-All organisations calling themselves the IRA, as well as the Irish Defence Forces (IDF), have their origins in the Irish Volunteers.
-The Irish name of the Volunteers, Óglaigh na hÉireann, was retained when the English name changed, and is the official Irish name of the IDF, as well as the various IRAs.
+All organisations calling themselves the IRA, as well as the Irish Defence Forces, have their origins in the Irish Volunteers.
+The Irish name of the Volunteers, Óglaigh na hÉireann, was retained when the English name changed, and is the official Irish name of the Defence Forces, as well as the various IRAs.

-The name of the Bengal Volunteers, an Indian revolutionary organization founded in 1928 and active against British rule in India, may have been inspired by the Irish organization.
+The name of the Bengal Volunteers, an Indian revolutionary organisation founded in 1928 and active against British rule in India, may have been inspired by the Irish organisation.